Ambulance (2022 film): Development

 Ambulance is an American remake of the 2005 Danish film of the same name.
-Producer Bradley J. Fischer said Michael Bay was his first choice to direct the film but that the filmmaker had originally passed on the project.
-The film was announced on August 28, 2015, with Phillip Noyce attached to direct from a script written by Chris Fedak.
-Two years later, it was reported that Noyce had been replaced by directing duo Navot Papushado and Aharon Keshales, but this version of the film never entered production.
+Producer Bradley J. Fischer said Michael Bay was his first choice to direct but he originally passed on the project.
+The film was announced on August 28, 2015, with Phillip Noyce attached to direct from a script by Chris Fedak.
+Two years later, the directing duo Navot Papushado and Aharon Keshales replaced Noyce, but this version of the film never entered production.

 In 2020, the COVID-19 pandemic in Los Angeles preempted Bay's plans to shoot his next film, Black Five.
 He recalled telling his agent "Goddamnit, I just want to get out and shoot something fast.
 I'm tired of being locked up at home."
-He pitched an idea to Donna Langley, the Chairwoman of Universal Pictures, and said he wanted to direct a "small" film focusing on the tension between characters trapped in a claustrophobic setting.
-Bay was reminded of Ambulance and told that the film could be shot on a relatively low-budget in a short period of time.
+He pitched an idea to Donna Langley, the Chairwoman of Universal Pictures, saying he wanted to direct a "small" film focusing on the tension between characters trapped in a claustrophobic setting.
+Bay was reminded of Ambulance and told it could be shot on a relatively low-budget in a short period.
 "It kind of suited my needs," he said.
-On November 11, 2020, Bay was announced as the new director, and the film was referred to as a "character-driven project" that would move away from Bay's normality of "standard explosion-heavy fare" while using elements from Speed (1994) and Bad Boys (1995).
+On November 11, 2020, Bay was announced as the new director, and the film was referred to as a "character-driven project" that would move away from Bay's normality of "standard explosion-heavy fare" while deriving elements from Speed (1994) and Bad Boys (1995).
 Bay did not watch or read the screenplay of the original Danish film because he wanted to make the film his own.

-The film was financed by Endeavor Content and produced by New Republic Pictures and Project X. Jake Gyllenhaal received the screenplay while shooting a different project in October 2020.
-The following month, the film was announced with Gyllenhaal and Dylan O'Brien in talks to star as the two adoptive brothers who hijack the ambulance and Eiza González in negotiations to star as the paramedic.
+The film was financed by Endeavor Content and produced by New Republic Pictures and Project X. Jake Gyllenhaal received the screenplay while shooting The Guilty in November 2020.
+The following month, the film was announced with Gyllenhaal and Dylan O'Brien in talks to star as the two adoptive brothers who hijack the ambulance and Eiza González in negotiations to play the paramedic.
 Gyllenhaal's casting was a contributing factor in Bay's decision to shoot the film.
 To prepare for the role, González spent three months "working intimately with firefighters, EMTs, surgeons, [and] everyone around the medical care system."
 She also rented an ambulance and had a friend drive her around to improve her balance.
 On December 11, 2020, Universal Pictures confirmed they would distribute the film and announced O'Brien had dropped out of the project due to scheduling conflicts; Yahya Abdul-Mateen II was cast as his replacement when he was able to fit the film into his schedule, following a production delay on Aquaman and the Lost Kingdom (2023).
 González was confirmed to star three days later.
 The rest of the cast was announced between January and May 2021.
 On joining the cast, A Martinez said he submitted a self-made audition video from Auckland, New Zealand.